context-space/context-space/web/content/blogs/Beyond-Integrations.md

 ---
-id: context-is-the-new-engine
+id: Beyond-Integrations
-title: "The Practical Guide to Context Engineering: From MCP to Integration Pipelines"
+title: "Beyond Integrations: How to Build the Future of AI with Context Engineering"
 description: Context engineering is the key to building intelligent, scalable AI.
 The foundation starts with MCP and service-level integrations, allowing agents to access and manage relevant context reliably across interactions.
 publishedAt: 2025-07-09
 category: AI Tech